kronnnnnn/MediaPruner/backend/app/queues/README.md

 - New DB tables: `queue_tasks`, `queue_items` (with indexes on status, created_at)
 - Add models: `QueueTask`, `QueueItem` in `backend/app/models.py` and corresponding Pydantic schemas in `schemas.py`.
 - Add simple unit tests and integration tests to cover enqueueing, processing, cancelation, and restart recovery.
+(See `backend/tests/test_queue_cancel.py`)

 ---